eskehaack/mlops_grp33/reports/README.md

 >
 > Answer:

-First we created a setup that allowed hydra to store all output in folders named by time of running.
+First, we created a setup that allowed Hydra to store all output in folders named by the time of running.
 This setup was modified to also work with VertexAI so it was stored directly into our Google bucket for use by the inference model.
-Further, we setup wandb such that it stores all hydra hyperparameters with the runs as well as logs the git states of the repo matching the model deployments.
+Further, we set up wandb such that it stores all hydra hyperparameters with the runs as well as logs the git states of the repo matching the model deployments.
 As such the experiments can be replicated by simply checking out the git states of the time.
 A shortcoming of the current setup is that we create and run docker containers using “make” commands, which are not automatically reflected in the logging of the used command for running.
-Ideally this should automatically be added as part of the wandb logging for even simpler replication.
+Ideally, this should automatically be added as part of the wandb logging for even simpler replication.

 ### Question 14